1. What are shares?

 Your SRN is an 11 digit number, which usually starts with the letter ‘C’ and can be found on the right hand side of your share certificate.
 You should quote this number in all communications with the Registrar.
 You can also find your SRN number on most of the correspondence sent to you by the Registrar

 5. Why do I have two different shareholder reference numbers (SRNs)?

 If you purchase further shares in Rolls-Royce, but the name and address you supply to the Registrar differs, even slightly, from the existing details held, another shareholding might be created.
 If this happens and you want the shareholdings combined you should contact the Registrar, otherwise you may receive more than one copy of Rolls-Royce shareholder documents.

 6. I have more than one share certificate.
 Can they be combined?

 If you have several Rolls-Royce ordinary share certificates you can ask for your certificates to be consolidated into one.
 However, there is a fee for this service.
 Please contact the Registrar for further details.

 7. Which Stock Exchange is the Company listed on?

 The Company is listed on the London Stock Exchange.
 The Company’s ticker symbol is RR.
-Rolls-Royce Ordinary Shares are also traded “over the counter” in the United States in the form of a sponsored American Depositary Receipt (ADR) facility with The Bank of New York Mellon as the depositary.
-Each ADR represents five Ordinary Shares.
+Rolls-Royce Ordinary Shares are also traded “over the counter” in the United States in the form of a sponsored American Depositary Receipt (ADR) facility with J.P.
+Morgan as the depositary.
+Each ADR represents one Ordinary Share.

 8. Where can I get further information on the US ADR programme?